Please also see the general information on Illumina sequencing as well as the comprehensive Sample/Library Requirements Table.

 - all libraries need to have DNA concentrations in about the same range

 Library pooling requires precise pipetting of very small volumes and we can’t work magic with wildly variable samples.
 PCR-free libraries are best quantified by qPCR.
-Other libraries can be quantified by fluorometry (e.g. Qubit).
-For sequencing libraries generated by the core labs, the pooling is included in the service.
-Please also see our FAQs.
+Other libraries can be quantified by fluorometry (e.g., Qubit).
+For sequencing libraries generated by our Core lab, pooling is included in the service.
+Please also see our FAQ.

 PCR-Free Libraries – special QC required!
 The quality of unamplified libraries is difficult to assess.
 The adapters of these libraries are partly single-stranded.
-Thus, they tend to migrate slower than the fully double-stranded, amplified libraries on the Bioanalyzer.
-In most cases, the libraries appear to be 70 to 100 nt longer than they actually are – however, the bioanalyzer traces can also be off by far larger margins (e.g. 500 bases).
+When assaying them via capillary electrophoresis they tend to migrate slower than the fully double-stranded, amplified libraries.
+In most cases, the libraries appear to be 70 to 100 nt longer than they actually are – however, the Bioanalyzer traces can also be off by far larger margins (e.g., 500 bases).
 To be sure about the actual library fragment lengths we ask you to PCR-amplify an aliquot (1 ul) of the libraries with 8 PCR cycles and run both the PCR-free and the amplified sample on the Bioanalyzer.
 If multiple PCR-free libraries will be pooled, you might consider quantifying the individual libraries by qPCR before pooling.

 Libraries: Quality Control (QC)